uSpeedo/product/docs/price/email.md

 |  Pricing   | 0.0009USD/email       |
 | ------------- | ---------------- |

-Notes：Please confirm the mail address you enter in is a valid address.
+* Please confirm the mail address you enter in is a valid address.

+Notes: If you have any questions or need further help, please don't hesitate to contact us: customersuccess@uspeedo.com